CarlinoCalogero/univaq-avv-carla-autoware/README.md

 Below is the complete reference for the standalone Python tools, including all available commands and their optional parameters.

 ### CARLA Unified Tools (`carla_tools.py`)

+This tool was developed using the [official documentation](https://carla.readthedocs.io/en/0.9.15/adv_recorder/) as reference.

 Run this script natively on **Windows** to interact with the CARLA server.

 **Global Arguments** These can be placed before any command if your CARLA server is not running locally on the default port.